 5. Have a personal, family or work computer with password protection (with Chrome, Safari or Firefox installed).

 6. Have space to work in which others cannot see my screen (i.e. not a coffee shop, library or other public setting).

 7. Have a keyboard and a US based phone number.

 8. Must be able to access reliable transportation to PRS’ administrative or program offices.

 LOCATION: Remote - At a private, stagnant location (no driving or no public spaces where others could see your computer screen).
 However, volunteer must be able to access reliable transportation to PRS’ administrative or program offices when necessary.

 TRAINING: In Person ASIST Training is scheduled for January 27th and 28th.
-In Person TextLine training in scheduled for February 3rd and 4th.
+In Person TextLine training is scheduled for February 3rd and 4th at our call center.

-TRAINING FEE: A training fee of $100 is required and covers the materials provided to each trainee.
+TRAINING FEE: A non refundable training fee of $100 is required and covers the materials provided to each trainee.
 The fee is payable at the time of acceptance into the training program.

 - Counseling / Mental Health